 The event came at an auspicious time.
 Over the last year there has been a groundswell of debate about the ethics of fundraising and growing dissent about the conflicts and contradictions between commerce and culture.
 More recently there has been a huge increase in media coverage of these issues, in particular oil sponsorship of the arts, in part responding to initiatives across the cultural sector and wider social movements.
 The day’s discussions reflected this sense of urgency and many of the complexities of these issues, and ended on a spirited note and with a sense that there is momentum, and that change is possible.

 We invited the writer Mary Paterson, who also participated in Jane Trowell’s ethical funding reading group, to respond to the day’s presentations and discussions.
 We hope Mary’s writing, and other documentation from the event, will inform and encourage further action.

 Take the Money and Run?

-a response to an event about ethics, funding and art
+A response to an event about ethics, funding and art by Mary Paterson

 Who funds the arts, why does it matter, and what should we do about it?
 This was the ambitious remit of Take the money and run?, a day of presentations and discussion hosted by three arts organisations (Home Live Art, Artsadmin and the Live Art Development Agency) and produced in collaboration with Platform.
 Jane Trowell, from the artist-activist group Platform, facilitated the event.